 2. Twitter Ads and Campaigns

-Twitter is often seen as a news social platform, rather than marketing.
+Twitter is often seen as a news social media platform, rather than marketing.
 However, many of the millions of tweets sent out are brand and business related.
 In fact, nearly 38 percent of people will post their opinion about a brand on Twitter, and 41 percent will purchase products after seeing them in a Twitter ad.

 Twitter marketing objective options, courtesy of Twitter.